Trashtalk217/writing/Trashtalk/solved.md

 That's a classic misconception.
 Alchemy, although it does somewhat depend on your definition of alchemy, is practiced all over Eurasia and Africa.
 Yes, the aesthetic commonly associated with alchemy is very much Western European.
 Think of the purification of elements, the search for the philosopher's stone and turning lead to gold.

-**I don't mean to be rude, but you just said that 'alchemy is practiced all over Eurasia and Africa.
+**I don't mean to be rude, but you just said that alchemy is practiced all over Eurasia and Africa.
 Is alchemy still practiced today?**

 Again, that depends on your definition.
 Alchemy is related to things like natural medicine and while modern medicine made great strides over the last couple of centuries.
 Natural medicine is still widely used today.
 I will agree on one thing, however.
 The archetypal alchemy I just described is as good as dead.
 But, and this is the Exceptional part of this story, it's not dead for the reason you might think of.